jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 ## Parting Thoughts

-I'm fascinated by the idea of bridging the gap between our minds and our digital devices.
+I'm fascinated bridging the gap between our minds and our digital devices.
 A well-designed tool should disappear and allow complete attention to the task at hand, but digital devices today are far from this ideal - often due to arcane copyright laws or profit-seeking.
-I wish I had something with the productivity potential of my computer when I was out and about in nature .
-Whether this will require slightly better virtual reality goggles or direct neural implants isn't quite evident yet. #https://writings.stephenwolfram.com/2019/02/seeking-the-productive-life-some-details-of-my-personal-infrastructure/ - outside pic? mention?

 These aren't new ideas by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of a memex over 70 years ago.
 We are way overdue for this.
 I see enormous potential at combining a true memex with our personal data (health, fitness, biometrics) along with our habits, goals, tasks, reflections, and communication tools.

-As information becomes more abundant, the connections drawn between disparate pieces of information are increasingly important.
-What's even more interesting are the connections someone else drew about information I am interested in.
+It seems to me that as information becomes more abundant, the connections drawn between disparate pieces of it are increasingly important.
+The easier it is to share that structure with other people, the faster we can learn from each other.
 I'm excited for a world where knowledge is easier to discover, validate, dispute, understand, retain, and share.

 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
 Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).
 My thanks to Arthur Tyukayev, Alex Ly, [David Heimann](https://twitter.com/davidmeh), [Em deGrandpré](https://twitter.com/ylimedeg), [Alexey Guzey](https://twitter.com/alexeyguzey), Sam Tkachuk, and [Brian Timar](https://twitter.com/briantimar) for reading drafts of this and providing wonderful feedback.